-Pearson Edexcel Level 2 GCSE (9-1) in Physical Education (1PEO)
+Edexcel Physical Education (1PEO)

 - To develop theoretical knowledge and understanding of the factors that underpin physical activity and sport and use this knowledge and understanding to improve performance. - To understand how the physiological and psychological state effects performance in physical activity and sport.
 To perform effectively in different physical activities by developing skills and techniques and selecting and using tactics, strategies and/or compositional ideas. - To develop ability to analyse and evaluate to improve performance in physical activity and sport. - To understand the contribution that physical activity and sport make to health, fitness and well-being. - To understand the key socio-cultural influences that can affect people's involvement in physical activity and sport.